-I spent 3 months locked down in DC.
+I spent three months locked down in DC.
 Then I went to a mall in Utah.

 It’s hard to take the pandemic lightly when you live in Washington, DC.
-In this town of news junkies and rule followers, there are unpaid enforcers of Mayor Muriel Bowser’s coronavirus countermeasures lurking on every sidewalk—six feet away, of course.
-“Where’s your mask?” screamed a neighbor when I was walking the five feet from home to my car one day.
+In this town of news junkies and rule followers, there are unpaid enforcers of Mayor Muriel Bowser’s coronavirus countermeasures lurking on every sidewalk—6 feet away, of course.
+“Where’s your mask?” screamed a neighbor when I was walking the 5 feet from home to my car one day.

 It took a trip to Utah for me to feel these same compulsions.
 On Saturday, my daughter and I waited in a line at the Sunglass Hut at the Fashion Place mall just outside of Salt Lake City.
-There were only two people in line in front of us, and a sign at the door restricted shopping to four people at a time and requested that customers wear marks.
-We dutifully filed in six feet behind the other waiting customers, but people quickly started to congregate behind us like we were in line for a Kiss concert at the Salt Palace.
+There were only two people in front of us, and a sign at the door restricted shopping to four people at a time and requested that customers wear marks.
+We dutifully filed in 6 feet behind the other waiting customers, but people quickly started to congregate behind us like we were in line for a Kiss concert at the Salt Palace.
 We scooted forward and they just kept moving closer.
 The couple pressing up behind us made out to pass the time, something masks would obviously interfere with.

 The scene at Sunglass Hut was just one of many indications that we’d moved from what felt like the mainstream to an alien spot along the continuum of America’s coronavirus consciousness.
-After three months of being locked down in DC because of the novel coronavirus pandemic, I had come to Utah with my daughter to escape a summer of ennui.
-We were trading online summer camp and Zoom visits for big sky country and socially-distanced walks with my parents.
+After three months of being locked down in DC because of the pandemic, I had come to Utah with my daughter to escape a summer of ennui.
+We were trading online summer camp and Zoom visits for big sky country and socially distanced walks with my parents.
 We thought the flight out would be the scariest part of our trip to a state that, at the time we bought our tickets, had very few cases of COVID-19.
 But by the time we left DC, where the infection rate was falling, Utah was in the midst of a sustained spike in infections after largely allowing the economy to reopen without restrictions in early May.
 The day we headed to the mall, the state reported 546 new cases, a Utah record.
 Our shopping trip made it clear why.

 We went to Fashion Place trying to remedy an unexpected problem created by the lockdowns in DC.
-When our home town shut down all non-essential businesses back in mid-March, it was 40 degrees out.
+When our home town shut down all nonessential businesses back in mid-March, it was 40 degrees out.
 By the time we left for Utah in June, Washington’s summer weather had appeared, and it was 90 degrees.
-Plus, my daughter had grown three inches since last summer.
+Plus, my daughter had grown 3 inches since last summer.
 She desperately needed some shorts, but our attempts to order clothes online had failed.
 So when we got to Utah, where stores have been open since May 5, we naïvely thought we could don our KN95 masks, zip into H&M, and grab some essentials in much the same way we bought milk at Whole Foods.

 The packed parking lot should have been our first clue that this was a terrible idea.
 We hadn’t eaten in a restaurant or shopped in a store that wasn’t a supermarket since March.
 We had become accustomed to waiting outside on designated spots painted on the sidewalk six feet apart, with security guards at the door limiting admission and insuring everyone was wearing a mask.
 Physical barriers ensured that one-way shopping cart traffic was strictly enforced.

-Which is all to say, we were utterly unprepared for the free-for-all at a mall two thousand miles away.
+Which is all to say, we were utterly unprepared for the free-for-all at a mall 2,000 miles away.

 “We fully anticipated that as we started to loosen restrictions you would see cases increase,” state health department communications director Tom Hudachko told me in an interview, acknowledging that the mall scene is not what the department was hoping for.
 “Certainly, we feel like maybe people have let their guards down a little too much at this point.”